-- If using large pan, you will need to cut the cake horizontally to from two layers.
+- If using large pan, you will need to cut the cake horizontally to form two layers.

 - For making frosting, add all frosting ingredients in a small bowl and microwave for 1 minute (do in 30 sec intervals stirring after 30 secs)

 - Frost between the layers and on the outside.!